 Can you give me an example?

-We’ll walk through one in-depth example to demonstrate how ZKPs generally, and Web Proofs specifically, can expand the design space for onchain applications.
+We’ll walk through one in-depth example to demonstrate how ZKPs generally, and ZKPs for Web Proofs specifically, can expand the design space for onchain applications.

 Imagine an open communications protocol, where anyone can interact with the core protocol but different client implementations built on top of the protocol can choose what experience their users get.
 These clients differentiate themselves via their bespoke moderation of certain content, or their feature set and user experience, or really anything in-between.
 (This general idea might sound familiar.)